giantpanda9/codesamples-vue-js-wordle-app/README.md

  ## Q: Why there are some deviations from the initial design?
  **A:** Although I tried to follow the proposed design as precise as possible, there few minor deviations, which could easily be fixed, if needed and required specifications provided:

- -colors are brighter a little than in PDF - this is because of two factors - **first**, it was not possible to guess the color pallette from the PDF, **secondly**, there are lots of very similar Wordle games in the Internet, so, to proof that this one was written by myself a small color variations are accepted
+ -colors are brighter a little than in PDF as there are lots of very similar Wordle games in the Internet, so, to proof that this one was written by myself a small color variations are accepted

  -the keyboard is a little closer to the gameboard to allow a comfort gameplay on 1366x768 notebook screens - this comfort resoultion for the game is expanded